JosephCastle/Iterators/README.md

 - Array
 - List

-That is all
+-That is all
-This is it
+-This is it
+-Do not stop until you get enough